atl tick

 atl promote.
 Quiet when there's nothing to lift.

 The drain step only enqueues learnings.
-Folding them into the knowledge base is LLM work, so it stays on the skill side of the CLI/Skill boundary — that's what /drain does.
-The doctor surfaces a pending count to nudge you to run it.
+Folding them into the knowledge base is LLM work, so it stays on the skill side of the CLI/Skill boundary — that's what /drain does, spawned automatically as a background subagent by the auto-drain signal above whenever the queue is non-empty.

 Flags